MariaRicci/Final_Project_4/README.md

 ## What is Twitter?
 Twitter is an online social media and social networking service performed by micro blogging in real time.

+## What is Sentiment Analysis?
+As per Wipedia definition, sentiment analysis (also known as opinion mining or emotion AI) is the use of natural language processing, text analysis, computational linguistics, and biometrics to systematically identify, extract, quantify, and study affective states and subjective information.
+Sentiment analysis is widely applied to voice of the customer materials.

 ## Models

 Chosen models are: